ildarmgt/BitcoinNameSystem/devblog.md

 Now I should be able to target xpub posted under a domain, generate a transaction that both notifies the target via their public key and sends credits to an address they control and can easily find based on random number we picked.

 Notification address, unlike bip47, doesn't have to be theirs as that could connect to their public xpub.
+Also the bip47 spec suggests using only 0-2147483647 or <4 bytes of entropy but at very little additional data that could be increased outside (current) brute force range.
+That's particularly importnat if the payment code is public information.

-Instead can use a generic notification address and target simply scans all embedded data notifying there for successful decryption, which would reveal the secret path where their money is.
+Instead can use a generic notification address (same one used by everyone) and target simply scans all embedded data notifying there for successful decryption (check sum), which would reveal the secret path where their coins are.

 With up to 256 bits of entropy, it's infeasible for anyone else to parse every path.